Swearing-in Ceremony of New Recruits at the Courthouse – photo credit Blackburn News

 Those eligible to do the CKPS Recruit Physical Test will be required to complete a 2.4 km (1.5 mile) run.

-Those invited to participate should ensure that they bring proper attire for the weather as the run may be completed on an indoor or outdoor track.
+Those in attendance should ensure that they bring proper attire for the weather as the run may be completed on an indoor or outdoor track.

 Moving On to Interviews